Matching the perfect cut of meat to the best cooking wood can be challenging.

 Less commonly used than oak or hickory, maple cooking wood produces a mild smoke that adds a subtly sweet flavor to foods.
 Maple is often a popular choice for turkey, chicken, and game birds from goose and duck, to partridge and quail.

 Maple is a great choice for smoking cheeses, as well.
 Loaning its subtle smoky sweetness without overpowering the flavor of the cheese, even milder white cheeses like Swiss and Gouda.

 Best for poultry, fish, as well as beef ribs and pork ribs

-While offering a bold smoke flavor, pecan is still milder than hickory or mesquite, adding a spicy nuttiness to foods.
+While offering a bold smoke flavor, pecan cooking wood is still milder than hickory or mesquite, adding a spicy nuttiness to foods.
 Like mesquite, it’s a faster-burning wood, which makes it an ideal option for foods that require less cook time, like steaks, chicken pieces, ribs, and fish.

 Like any of the faster-burning smoke woods, you’ll want to keep a close eye on the heat and smoke output from pecan to avoid overcooking or an overwhelming amount of smoke.

 Best for whole chickens, wildfowl, fish, pork shoulders, loins, and ham

 Applewood smoke is much like an apple itself – mild, and sweet, and is best used for low and slow cooking of larger cuts, especially pork, allowing the mellow flavor of the applewood smoke enough time to absorb into the meat.

 Apple cooking wood can add a deliciously sweet smokiness to fowl or fish as well.